 If there’s one life lesson we learned from Pingu, it’s that igloos are brilliant hangout spots.
-Sometime around 2016, London took this advice to heart, and since then, a glorious wave of igloos routinely pop up every winter, offering festive revels within your own cosy private sanctuary.
-In 2021, they’re even more enticing as bubbles to dine in, but the addition of fairy lights, comfy blankets, and delicious grub elevates them to a memorable winter night out.
+Sometime around 2016, London took this advice to heart, and since then a glorious wave of igloos routinely pop up every winter, offering festive revels within your own cosy private sanctuary.
+And with the addition of fairy lights, comfy blankets, and delicious grub, they make for the ultimate, cosy, memorable winter night out.
 (Plus, they look great on the ‘gram.)
 Here’s where to find igloos in London this year!

 Rooftop bar Aviary joined the London igloo scene a while back, and regularly make their transparent pods a feature of the winter season.
 Located on the 10th floor of Montcalm Royal London House Hotel in Finsbury Square, they’ve got dedicated igloos for sit-down meals and more laid-back drinking globes.
+A new partnership with Monkey 47 Gin ensures the drinks will be delicious – and be sure not to miss the fondue.
 Cosy up with faux fur throws beneath twinkling fairy lights and enjoy the sweeping views of London!

 10th Floor, The Montcalm, 22-25 Finsbury Square, EC2A 1DX.
 Nearest stations are Old Street and Moorgate.
 Book here.